adamohern/good_kitty/README.md

 To implement a command, just include the commander module and, when creating your command class, extend `commander.CommanderClass` instead of `lxu.command.BasicCommand` as you normally would.

+*IMPORTANT* commander has been implemented inside a sub-module within good_kitty.
+So if you're using good_kitty to implement commander, you'll need to implement your command classes using `good_kitty.CommanderClass` rather than `commander.CommanderClass` as shown below, replacing the string `good_kitty` with the name of your kit.
+This is to ensure that different versions of commander in different kits do not conflict with one another.

 ```python
 import commander